OpenLiberty/devfile-stack/test/README.md

 ## Test Overview

-The application-stack repo is tested using Github Actions.
+The devfile-stack repo is tested using Github Actions.
 The main workflow is defined in `stack-regression-tests.yml` and performs the following steps:

 ### Install Minikube